What is Acupuncture?

 - Nausea and vomiting

 Acupuncture is suitable for people of all ages and can be used safely alongside conventional medicine with the correct guidance from your acupuncturist.
-Elisabeth will provide recommendations for alternative therapy options if acupuncture is not considered appropriate for your condition.
+Elisabeth or William will provide recommendations for alternative therapy options if acupuncture is not considered appropriate for your condition.